jackdamnielzz/maasiso/cline_docs/vps_setup_instructions.md

 - A secure non-root user with sudo privileges
 - SSH key authentication enabled
 - Basic firewall protection
+- PostgreSQL installed and configured

 The system will be ready for:
-1. PostgreSQL installation
-2. Node.js setup
+1. Node.js setup
-3. Strapi deployment
+2. Strapi deployment

 ## Important Notes